 Canada has several well-developed house networks, and the experience there is that this form of concert-giving is steadily growing.
 The Canadian House Concert Network, based in Halifax, has been hosting concerts in rural and urban homes and community venues since 2001, and in Winnipeg Home Routes has been operating for a decade with consistent support from the Canada Council for the Arts.
 The House Concert Network that operates under the umbrella of Storytellers of Canada – Conteurs du Canada is different in that its performances centre on oral storytelling but frequently incorporate music in the solo singer-songwriter tradition.

 Different again is an initiative that sprang up in the living room of one resident in the village of Stanstead near Montreal, right on the Canada-US border, in 2014.
-Hal Newman, whose day job involves running the National Emergency Management Resource Center, invited emerging musicians into his family home, and Stanstead House Concerts Network (SHCN) was born.
+Hal Newman, whose day job is chief marketing officer for a cardiovascular research firm, invited emerging musicians into his family home, and Stanstead House Concerts Network (SHCN) was born.
 It caters for professional musicians in the early phase of their careers, and accepts all genres from classical to folk and blues.

 In three short years it has grown substantially to encompass six venues in Quebec, three in Vermont, two each in West Virginia and North Carolina, and one each in Massachusetts, New Jersey, Tennessee, Louisiana and Vietnam.
 What makes the Stanstead network distinctive, though, are firstly that it has an educational outreach program, and secondly that it has linked up with a number of like-minded enterprises and business to form what might be described as a ‘cottage industry network’.